aajb99/aajb99.github.io/_posts/2023-10-10-seaborn-tutorial.md

 ```
 <img src="{{site.url}}/{{site.baseurl}}/assets/images/iris_prplt.png" alt="" style="width:500px;"/>

 It's as simple as that.
 But like I said, we're also trying to save this plot as a png file.
-To do so, we can use savefig() from Matplotlib.pyplot as is shown below.
+To do so, we can use savefig() from Matplotlib.pyplot.

 ```
 ---